klharp/Leaflet-Visualizing-Data/README.md

 # Leaflet Homework - Visualizing Data with Leaflet

+## Project Overview
+This project focused on visualizing and mapping earthquake data provided by the United States Geological Survey.

+Languages and libraries used:

+* Javascript
+* Leaflet
+* HTML
+* CSS

 Did not provide a link to GitHub pages due to needing an API key for the mapping.
 API key is stored in a config.js file and was not pushed to GitHub.

 - - -